nus-cs2103-AY1617S4/addressbook-level4/docs/DeveloperGuide.md

 > 3a1.
 System shows an error message <br>
 > Use case resumes at step 2

+#### Use case: Reset Task

+**MSS**

+1. User requests the task list.
+2. System shows the task list.
+3. User requests to reset the specific event or deadline.
+4. System reset the specified task. <br>
+Use case ends.

+**Extensions**

+2a.
+The list is empty

+> Use case ends

+3a.
+The given task is already a floating task

+>3a1.
+System shows that the task is already a floating task<br>
+> Use case resume at step 2

 #### Use case: Update storage file path